0xSardius/0xSardius/README.md

 ## What I Do
 - **onchain App Development** - Ideation to launch, frontend integration, specializing in building quality onchain app MVPs fast on Base
+- **Miniapp Development on Farcaster** - Specialize in launching miniapps from idea to market on Farcaster and the Base App
 - **web3 Consulting**- Strategic planning, technical architecture, and token economics
 - **Data Driven Optimization** - Analytics using onchain data, performance tuning for your onchain app
 - **Bridge Story to Technology** - Conceptual integration between the brand story and archetypes behind your vision